gmmorris/meze/docs/componentization.md

 In fact, this quote has been repeated so many times by so many people, I've began to find it *eye-roll inducing*.

-The reason I found this quote slightly annoying was that the more I discussed this topic with experienced developers, the more it would reminde me of another quote.
+The reason I found this quote slightly annoying was that the more I discussed this topic with experienced developers, the more it would remind me of another quote.

 ![](Screen Shot 2016-11-25 at 15.50.26.png)

 While it seemed many developers appreciated the wisdom in this advice, reflected in the fact that it has been featured in innumerable talks and blog posts, very few could actually show me *how to achieve this*.

 *Composability* is not an inherently clear idea, and while many developers seems perfectly capable of coding up an example in an IDE, they never seemed to actually follow through when it came to their codebase.
-And most annoying, they knew it, but couldn't quite translate this theory into practicality once they had real problems they needed to solve.
+And most annoying was the fact that they were aware of this discrepency, but simply couldn’t quite translate the theory into practice once they had real problems they needed to solve.

 ### What is Composition?
 So to figure out how to achieve *composability*, we first need to understand what *composition* actually means.